abuseofnotation/abuseofnotation.github.io/_posts/blog/2031-09-01-logic-communication.md

 In this installment, we will see that not only our thinking, but our communication is formal as well, and that perhaps, it is that very ability (to communicate) which makes our thinking formal.

-What is communication - transfering systems between metasystems
+What is communication
 ===

 If we view systems as something like *viewpoints* then communication between people would involve transfering those viewpoints from one person to another, or transfering those systems from one metasystem to another (there may be other kinds of communication this is the one that we will be looking at here.)
 As we all know, this transfer does not happen directly mind-to-mind (and we will see later why it *cannot ever* happen directly), but through a representation which we will call *picture*, as per Wittgenstein's Tractatus.

+Pictures
+---

 A picture need not be a literal Hasse diagram (although, as we shall see later, Hasse diagrams have certain benefits.)
 It may be expressed in text, video, conversation or any other media, what defines the picture of a system is just this - it contains a system within itself (at least that is intended by its creator.)

 Let's get a real-life example: we are sitting in a bar.
 I am going to get drinks for you and so I ask you what do you want.
 You tell me something and I get a drink for you based on your response.

+Transfering pictures between agents
+---

 Fuziness
 ---

 Your mental process for choosing what to drink is logical (let's say) and the method I get from your description is also logical.
 But that does not mean that they are the same.
 This is an essential quality of almost all communication it tends to be fuzzy i.e. what you think is not what I think.

-Context
+Formal communication
+===

+Non-formal communication
+===

+Aestetics
+---

+Dogmas and stuff (self perpetuating systems)
 ---